 Core and shell has been used by faucet companies for decades in wall-mounted faucets.
 The core or "valve" is installed in the wall.
 It is the element that handles water flow.
 The decorative shell or "trim" is then attached to hide the ugly core and make the faucet pretty.
 One advantage of this form of faucet construction is that one valve can be used with many trims.

-It is only since brass in faucets became lead-free that faucet companies began applying core and shell contruction to ordinary deck-mounted faucets.
+It is only since brass in faucets became lead-free that faucet companies began applying core and shell construction to ordinary deck-mounted faucets.
 If water runs through the body and spout, these parts have to be made from lead-free brass in order to pass the tests needed to be certified lead-free and drinking water safe.
 Lead-free brass is very expensive.

-Some faucet companies such as are rapidly transitioning to all core and shell construction.
+Some faucet companies, such as are rapidly transitioning to all core and shell construction.